mwpastore/sinja-sequel/README.md

 ### Pagination

-Sinja::Sequel uses the first Sequel database to determine whether or not to enable pagination.
+Sinja::Sequel inspects the first Sequel database to determine whether or not to enable pagination.
 If (and only if!) you have _multiple_ databases in your application and only _some_ support pagination, you _may_ need to prepend [Sinja::Sequel::Pagination](/lib/sinja/sequel/pagination.rb) after prepending